lupyuen/lupyuen.github.io/src/lte.md

 (More in the next section)

-We'll read this GPIO Pin to check if the __LTE Modem is hunky dory__ at startup...
+Also at startup, we'll read this GPIO Pin to check if the __LTE Modem is hunky dory__...

 -   __Status__ → A64 Port __PH9__